atzeus/RoyalMonad/README.md

 All hail the Royal Monad!

+Introducing his majesty the Royal Monad.

-Royal monads (or relative polymonads) generalize polymonads _and_ relative monads.
+Royal Monads (or relative polymonads) generalize monads, polymonads _and_ relative monads.

-Therefore royal are the king of monads!
+Therefore Royal Monads (capitalize to emphasise royalness) are the king of monads!

 The ultimate abstraction!

-Ditch your boring old (relative) (poly) monad, and start programming with the king of monads!
+Ditch your boring old relative, poly or ordinary monad, and start programming with the king of monads!

-Bow before the ultimate generality of the Royal Monad, infidels!
+Bow before the ultimate generality of the Royal Monad!